sahiljhawar/nmma_extras/README.md

-# Repository to add thing which I use in tandem to [NMMA](https://github.com/nuclear-multimessenger-astronomy/nmma)
+# Repository to add scripts, etc which I use in tandem with [NMMA](https://github.com/nuclear-multimessenger-astronomy/nmma)

 ## Corner plotting
 For 2D posterior corner plots, I use [corner.py](https://corner.readthedocs.io/en/latest/).
 I have modified the code to add a few features which I find useful.
 It is obvious that while plotting only the posteriors which have same source parameters can be compared.